 Additional considerations

 We prioritize exhibitions that fill all three galleries.
 This is estimated to be about 40-50 works but could differ depending on the type of exhibition and the size of the works.
 We can accommodate two- and three-dimensional works.
-Please no repeat exhibiting artists from within the past five years.
+Please no repeat exhibiting artists from within the past seven years.

 Please find the floorplans HERE.